JustinMason/kafka-confluent-dotnet-ext/README.md

 ## ProtobufConsumerClient

 Follows the AvroConsumerClient's IHandle Pattern.
-Confluent's Protobuf Serializer does not have a non-generic IMesssage implementation, and can not support topics that have more than one type of Event (Protobuf Schema).
+Confluent's Protobuf Serializer does not have a non-generic IMesssage implementation, and cannot support topics that have more than one type of Event (Protobuf Schema).

-This is a work in progress and is built to ultimately support Dependency Injection and Dynamic Event Handlers.
+*This is a work in progress*